aszx826477/FancyVoice/README.md

 ## 2 Function
 ### 2.1 Speech-Control Browser
 You can use *Voice Conmmand* to control the browser if you are indolent.
-Or this is a kind of function for disabled individuals who cannot use there arms.
+Or this is a kind of function for disabled individuals who cannot use their arms.
 <div align=center>
     <img width="150" height="300" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/browser1.jpg"/>
     <img width="150" height="300" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/browser2.jpg"/>